The Marijuana Control, Legalization and Revenue Act of 2016

 (e) No storefront cannabis business shall be located within a 1000-foot radius of any public or private school providing instruction in kindergarten or grades 1 to 12, inclusive, but does not include any private school in which education is primarily conducted in private homes.

 (f) Subdivision (e) shall be collectively known as “sensitive uses.”
-The distance between a storefront cannabis business and a sensitive use shall be measured in a straight line, without regard to the intervening structures or objects, from the primary entrance of the business to the property line in which the sensitive use is located.
+The distance between a storefront cannabis business and a sensitive use shall be measured as measured by the foot path of travel, from the closest public entrance of the business to the property line in which the sensitive use is located.

-(a) There is in state government the California Cannabis Control Commission, consisting of seven members appointed by the Governor, subject to confirmation by the Senate.
+(a) There is in state government the California Cannabis Control Commission, consisting of seven members appointed by the Governor, subject to confirmation by a public review board, made up of no less than 11 representatives of the current California cannabis industry or medical cannabis collectives or cooperatives.

-(b) The regulation of cannabis cultivation, processing, transportation, distribution, and sales is vested in the commission.
-The commission shall issue business certificates authorizing the cultivation, processing, transportation, distribution, wholesale, and retail sales of cannabis.
-No non-medicinal cannabis cultivation, processing, transportation, distribution and/or sales may be allowed without a business certificate provided by this commission, provided that the commission has enacted reasonable regulations and processes allowing for the attainment of such business certificates, and has fully implemented these measures within a year’s period of passage of this Act.
+(b) The regulation of cannabis including but not limited to, the cultivation, processing, transportation, distribution, storage, disposal and sales is vested in the commission.
+The commission shall issue business certificates authorizing including but not limited to, the cultivation, processing, transportation, distribution, wholesale, storage, disposal, and retail sales of cannabis.
+No commercial cannabis cultivation, processing, transportation, distribution and/or sales may be allowed without a business certificate provided by this commission, provided that the commission has enacted reasonable regulations and processes allowing for the attainment of such business certificates, and has fully implemented these measures within a year’s period of passage of this Act.

 (a) Each member of the commission shall be a citizen of the United States and a resident of this state.